RJPearson94/terraform-provider-twilio/docs/data-sources/taskrouter_activities.md

 The following arguments are supported:

 - `workspace_sid` - (Mandatory) The SID of the workspace activities are associated with
+- `friendly_name` - (Optional) Search for all activities which have the friendly name specified
+- `available` - (Optional) Search for all activities which have the specified available state

 ## Attributes Reference